fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 readers of this document:

-* Key - a value to be used to find entries in a hash table typically using its hashed value for the initial search; and
+* Key - a value to be used to find entries in a hash table typically using its hashed value for the initial search;

+* Salt - see seed, and;

 * Seed - an additional argument to a hash function that changes its output making some attacks impractical.